Bogacz-Group/.github/profile/README.md

-# Code repositories at the Bogacz group, University of Oxford
+# Code repositories at the Bogacz Group, University of Oxford

 ## Links to repositories